 An example of a specialized farm is the seed multiplication farm.
 The farmer is also working as a contract farmer.
 Some farmers are real entrepreneurs.
 Some even go for a master in agro-entrepreneurship and are now looking for activities with higher value added, by adding value to their production.
 Some farmers are trying to add value by processing their products.
 Farmer 11 bought equipment to make yogurt and cheese from his milk.
 In a number of cases we found mixed farming.
 Farmer number 13 has 40 acres, of which 10 acres are leased.
 Besides growing onions he has two cows and 30 sheep.
 Others are starting a dairy farm, requiring the building of stables and a place to store the feed.
 We interviewed the farm manager of this dairy farm, who is responsible, while the farm owner is a woman living in the capital, but her brother lives nearby and was around the first time we visited the farm.
-During the second visit in 2018 there was clearly progress, a gradual growth of the number of cows and they reached a higher level of productivity per cow in 2018.
+During the second visit in 2018 there was clearly progress, a gradual growth of the number of cows and the production, better organization of sales (the cooperative comes to collect the milk), there were more cows and they reached a higher level of productivity per cow in 2018.
 They imported second-hand equipment from the Netherlands.